dirkdirk/react-ts-eslint-redux-tailwind-firebase/README.md

 # Setup

-### 1. Repo or download this project to your machine.
+### 1. Fork or download this project to your machine.

 - Rename the folder to your app's name.
 - Remember to git your own versions from here forward!